-Marks each given target as precious so it is not deleted before it is rebuilt.
-Normally scons deletes a target before building it.
-Multiple targets can be passed in to a single call to Precious.
+Marks target as precious so it is not deleted before it is rebuilt.
+Normally SCons deletes a target before building it.
+Multiple targets can be passed in a single call, and may be strings and/or nodes.
+Returns a list of the affected target nodes.